-Knowing how to decipher them allows you to situate yourself in your cycle and therefore on your fertility (in other words, the days when intercourse can lead to pregnancy).
+Knowing how to decipher them allows you to situate yourself in your cycle and therefore your fertility (in other words, the days when intercourse can lead to pregnancy).

-White discharge, the most common secretions
+White discharge, the most common secretion

 But another type of secretion can be observed:

-Secretions after sexual intercourse
+Secretions after intercourse

 Our menstrual panties are perfect for all the vaginal secretions that can occur during your cycles.

 Author Laurène Sindicic is the founder of the Emancipées platform, which aims to give women the keys to understanding their bodies, deciphering their cycles and optimizing their fertility, with empowerment and without taboos!
-She accompanies women (and couples) in their baby project through a 3-month program called the Fertility Club.
+She supports women (and couples) in their baby project through a 3-month program called the Fertility Club.
 You can also find her on Instagram @Emancipees.